Disclosure: This content may contain affiliate links. Read my disclosure policy.

-For such a short route this has to be, mile-for-mile, one of the most scenic hiking trails I’ve hiked in lower New York.
-We don’t get many scenic vistas in the Catskills.
-This route is loaded with them.
-It’s truly ridiculous, especially around sunset.
+For such a short route this has to be, mile-for-mile, Brace Mountain offers one of the most scenic hiking trails in lower New York.

-The first mile is very steep, and has a short but tricky section to climb.
+The first mile of this route is very steep, and has a short but tricky section to climb.
 Without that section, the hike is rated moderate, maybe even easy.
 But that first mile adds real challenge, and is potentially dangerous, so I rate the hike difficult.

 Also, please be aware…

 Warning!
 In warmer months, this hike includes potential exposure to rattlesnakes.

 Hiking Brace Mountain